jewelsofthought/neshama/site/posts/neshama/consciousness.md

 ## Consciousness is fundamental

-> We awaken to consciousness, but not to [spirit](spirit.html)
+> We awaken to consciousness, but not to [spirit](spirit.html).

 What does that mean "awaken to consciousness?"

-_It means that at some point I became aware of myself, my being(ness), my own existence.
+It means that at some point I became aware of myself, my being(ness), my own existence.
 It is an existential realisation.
 For the next step is the realisation that I will have to shape it, or it will be shaped by my environment and future history.
 But, there is no (need for) awareness of spirit in that process of awakening to myself.
-Something awakens in you, in a completely unconscious fashion, and you are suddenly aware of yourself as a separate being._
+Something awakens in you, in a completely unconscious fashion, and you are suddenly aware of yourself as a separate being.

 How do I differentiate between what "consciousness" is, and what "spirit" is?
 How do I tell the difference?
+Perhaps consciousness is spirit expressing itself.

 _To become aware of spirit is a choice.
 It is to become aware of something outside of yourself, that is not a thing.
 How can you prove that there are things outside of yourself, that don't exist empirically in this realm?
 Energy is a good start, as it "exists" in our realm, but yet it has no physical presence, except through its effect upon other material objects.
 However, there are other more subtle things, like whatever starts our motor when we are born.
 The "energy" that fashioned me.
 That is the same energy that fashioned the Universe itself!_